Frequently Asked Questions

-Q: What is the difference between the NXT Hg5, the NXT Hg5 mini and the NXT Hg5 High Volume?
+Q: What is the difference between the standard NXT Hg5, the NXT Hg5 mini and the NXT Hg5 High Volume Amalgam Separators?

-A: The NXT Hg5 system is designed to handle between 1-10 chairs.
-The inlet and outlet measure 1 ½” and it can be installed on the floor or wall mounted.
+A: The standard NXT Hg5 system is designed to accommodate between 1-10 chairs.
+The inlet and outlet ports measure 1 ½” and it can be installed on the floor or wall mounted.

 The NXT Hg5 mini is designed to for tight spaces and is suitable for 1-4 operatories.
-The inlet and outlet, and was originally intended to be installed under a counter or lab sink.
-But the mini can also be wall mounted or stand on the floor.
+The inlet and outlet diameter measures ¾” , and was originally intended to be installed under a counter or lab sink.
+But the mini can also be wall or floor mounted.
 The mini is 7.5” shorter than the standard NXT Hg5.

 The NXT Hg5 High Volume is a system designed for larger practices, it can accommodate between 11-20 operatories.
 The High Volume can only be wall mounted and it has 3” inlet and outlet.
 Unlike the standard and the mini amalgam separator, the high volume has two containers instead of just one.

 Q: What collection container should I order for my system?

 A: First, determine which Amalgam Separator you are currently using.
 The latest generation in the Hg5 Series of Amalgam Separators is the NXT Hg5 Amalgam Separator (released in June 2017).
 If purchase was made prior to June 2017, then you are using the Hg5 Amalgam Separator (Legacy).
 The following shows which collection container you should order:

 - NXT Hg5 Amalgam Separator – use the NXT Hg5 Collection Container (NXT-Hg5-002CR)